 My brother's name is actually Michael, but I get these weird human rights emails, and I keep them because I need to know about my enemy.

-Nobody with a long record of attempting to undermine our nation's promise of equality as any business serving as the chief law enforcement officer of the United States.
+It says, let me be clear, nobody with a long record of attempting to undermine our nation's promise of equality as any business serving as the chief law enforcement officer of the United States.

-We need you to contact your senators immediately, urging them to block the appointment of Jeff Sessions as attorney general.
+We need you to contact your senators immediately, urging them to block the appointment of Jeff Sessions as Attorney General.

 In fact, Sessions is so extreme.